boyang9602/LiDARLocRobustness/eval/README.md

 ```
 Usage: ./eval_seq dataset sequence_id result_poses.txt start_frame (0 default), end_frame (-1, the last, by default)
 ```
 It will compare result_poses.txt with the ground truth of the sequence_id under [data/](./data/).
-You can only compare a subset of the sequence by specifying the start and end frame ids.
+If you only want to compare a subset of the sequence, you can specify the start and end frame ids.